KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 The Soul dimension governs experiential integration — how awareness feels, harmonizes, and sustains continuity across its registers.
 The Mind dimension governs structural discernment — how awareness organizes, differentiates, and evaluates pattern.
 Neurodivergent cognition reflects specific configurations of this dual architecture: which pairings are prevalent, how permeability operates between layers, and where the characteristic emphasis falls.

-The awareness stratification is essential to Structural Neuroscience because neurodivergent profiles are characterized in part by *which register of awareness dominates their cognitive operation*.
+The awareness stratification is essential to Structural Neuroscience because neurodivergent profiles are characterized in part by *which register of awareness prevails in their cognitive operation*.
 A mind operating primarily through L₃ reflexive consciousness engages the world differently from one operating through L₄ conscious-awareness — not in capacity but in mode.

 ### 1.4 Relation to Structural Physics